 The preceding topology has the following considerations:

-- Cloud ingress: In this reference architecture, you configure the Google Cloud load balancer through ingress to check the health of the mesh ingress proxies on their exposed health check ports.
+- Cloud ingress: In this reference architecture, you configure the Google Cloud load balancer through the Gateway to check the health of the mesh ingress proxies on their exposed health check ports.
 If a mesh proxy is down, or if the cluster, mesh, or region is unavailable, the Google Cloud load balancer detects this condition and doesn't send traffic to the mesh proxy.

 - Mesh ingress: In the mesh application, you perform health checks on the backends directly so that you can execute load balancing and traffic management locally.

 The next hop, which is between the Google Front End (GFE) and the mesh ingress proxy, is encrypted by default.
 Network-level encryption between the GFEs and their backends is applied automatically.
-However, if your security requirements dictate that the platform owner retain ownership of the encryption keys, then you can enable HTTP/2 with TLS encryption between the cluster ingress (the GFE) and the mesh ingress (the envoy proxy instance).
+However, if your security requirements dictate that the platform owner retain ownership of the encryption keys, then you can enable HTTP/2 with TLS encryption between the cluster gateway (the GFE) and the mesh ingress (the envoy proxy instance).
 When you enable HTTP/2 with TLS encryption for this path, you can use a self-signed or public certificate to encrypt traffic because the GFE doesn't authenticate against it.
 This additional layer of encryption is demonstrated in the associated deployment guide.
 To help prevent the mishandling of certificates, don't use the public certificate for the public load balancer elsewhere.
 Instead, we recommend that you use separate certificates in the service mesh.

 If the service mesh mandates TLS, then all traffic is encrypted between sidecar proxies and to the mesh ingress.
 The following diagram illustrates HTTPS encryption from the client to the Google Cloud load balancer, from the load balancer to the mesh ingress proxy, and from the ingress proxy to the sidecar proxy.